DinizMaths/airflow-project/README.md

 <img src="img/architecture.png">

-the plots are independent to each other, so we have they starting at the same time:
+The plots are independent to each other, so we have they starting at the same time:

 <img src="img/gantt.png">